City of Ellensburg Detour

 Due to fire damage of the trestle across Lower Crab Creek, detour using Lower Crab Creek Road which parallels the trail.

 Royal City Junction-Warden Detour.
 Tracks remain in place and sections of rail are considered active between Royal City Junction and Warden.
-See detour on map above.
+There is a 39 mile detour required.

 Cow Creek Detour between Ralston and Marengo due to missing trestle.
 Detour options are shown in map below in orange.
 Steep climbs from the bridge footings, involving 40 feet of vertical rim rock and another 60 feet of steep slope (with rattlesnakes), a creek crossing, and property owners who are strongly opposed to trespassing necessitate this detour.
 Please respect private property.
 Dashed gray line indicates unpaved, low traffic roads.
 Highway 261 has higher traffic, poor sight-lines, and narrow shoulders.

 The optional detour ( https://ridewithgps.com/routes/22080463 ) between Ralston and Marengo on low traffic, unpaved roads, bypasses Ritzville.
 Keep in mind that by bypassing Ritzville, there are NO SERVICES between Lind and Rosalia, other than camping potential in Ralston and Malden.
 Ritzville offers full services.

 Detour options west of Ewan, and Rock Lake Detour due to private property.